spencewesttx/hello-world/README.md

 # hello-world
-just a guy on a bike trying to code
+just a guy on a bike trying to code.